Skip to Main Content

 History

-In 1840, a German chemist named Justius von Liebig published Organic Chemistry in Its Applications to Agriculture and Physiology and launched the systematic development of the agricultural sciences.
-A formal system of agricultural education soon followed in both Europe and the United States.
-Prior to the publication of this work, agricultural developments relied on the collective experience of farmers handed down over generations.
-Agricultural science has techniques in common with many other disciplines including biology, botany, genetics, nutrition, breeding, and engineering.
+In 1840, a German chemist named Justus von Liebig published Organic Chemistry in Its Applications to Agriculture and Physiology and launched the systematic development of the agricultural sciences.
+A formal agricultural education system soon followed in Europe and the United States.
+Before the publication of this work, agricultural developments relied on the collective experience of farmers handed down over generations.
+Agricultural science has techniques in common with many other disciplines, including biology, botany, genetics, nutrition, breeding, and engineering.
 Discoveries and improvements in these fields contributed to advances in agriculture.
-Some milestones include the discovery of the practice of crop rotation and the application of manure as fertilizer, which greatly increased farm yields in the 1700s.
-Farm mechanization was greatly advanced by the invention of the mechanical reaper in 1831 and the gasoline tractor in 1892.
+Some milestones include the discovery of crop rotation and the application of manure as fertilizer, which significantly increased farm yields in the 1700s.
+Farm mechanization was advanced by the invention of the mechanical reaper in 1831 and the gasoline tractor in 1892.
 Chemical fertilizers were first used in the 19th century; pesticides and herbicides soon followed.
 In 1900, the research of an Austrian monk, Gregor Johann Mendel, was rediscovered.
 His theories of plant characteristics, based on studies using generations of garden peas, formed the foundation for the science of genetics.

-Today, advances in genetic engineering and biotechnology are leading to more efficient, economical methods of farming and new markets for crops.
-Agricultural scientists are working to develop disease-resistant crops; researching plant sources for effective biofuels; and are even looking at ways to use nanotechnology to benefit agriculture and commerce.
-It is estimated that biological applications are now being used on plants that are grown on more than one billion hectares worldwide, with more than 66.8 million hectares of biotech seed crops planted in the United States, according to the International Service for the Acquisition of Agri-Biotech Applications.
+Today advances in genetic engineering and biotechnology are leading to more efficient, economical methods of farming and new markets for crops.
+Agricultural scientists are working to develop disease-resistant crops, researching plant sources for effective biofuels, and even looking at nanotechnology to benefit agriculture and commerce.
+In 2010, it was estimated that biological applications were being used on plants grown on more than one billion hectares worldwide, with more than 66.8 million hectares of biotech seed crops planted in the United States, according to the International Service for the Acquisition of Agri-Biotech Applications.
 A fast-growing area of biotechnology is the use of nanotechnology in agricultural applications.
-Nanotechnology is a molecular manufacturing technology that is being used to test food and agricultural products to see if they are spoiled or contaminated.
+Nanotechnology is a molecular manufacturing technology that tests food and agricultural products to see if they are spoiled or contaminated.
+In 2019, 29 countries cultivated 190.4 million hectares of biotech crops, significantly contributing to food security, sustainability, and climate change mitigation and enhancing the lives of about 17 million biotech farmers and their families worldwide.

-Agricultural scientists are also playing an important role in the development of biofuels from renewable resources such as grasses, cow dung, leftover material from crops, and corn.
-In the past several years, researchers have found that growing corn as a biofuel can actually be harmful to the environment.
-Carol Werner, executive director of the Environmental and Energy Study Institute, says that the most environmentally friendly biofuels should be made from agricultural waste products (non-edible food products) and from biomass grown on non-agricultural lands.
+Agricultural scientists are also important in developing biofuels from renewable resources such as grasses, cow dung, leftover material from crops, and corn.
+In the past several years, growing corn as a biofuel can harm the environment.
+Carol Werner, former executive director of the Environmental and Energy Study Institute, said that the most environmentally friendly biofuels should be made from agricultural waste products (non-edible food products) and biomass grown on non-agricultural lands.

 Related Professions